The Light Princess and Other Fairy Stories

 The operation gave him no pleasure.

-“To think,” said he to himself, “that every one of these gold sovereigns weighs a quarter of an ounce, and my real, live, flesh-and-blood princess weighs nothing at all!”
+“To think,” he said to himself, “that every one of these gold sovereigns weighs a quarter of an ounce, and my real, live, flesh-and-blood princess weighs nothing at all!”

 And he hated his gold sovereigns, as they lay with a broad smile of self-satisfaction all over their yellow faces.